Fez, Morocco: Almoravids, Almohads and Marinids

-Sharifian rule: under the Saadians and Alaouites
+Saadis and 'Alawis

 In the 16th century the Saadis, a dynasty claiming prophetic heritage, rose to power in southern Morocco and challenged the Wattasids.
 Around the same time, the Ottoman Empire came close to Fez after its conquest of Algeria.
 In January 1549, the Saadi sultan Mohammed ash-Sheikh took Fez and ousted the last Wattasid sultan Ali Abu Hassun.
 The Wattasids later retook the city in 1554 with Ottoman support, but this reconquest was short-lived and later that same year the Wattasids were decisively defeated by the Saadis.
 The Ottomans attempted to invade Morocco after the assassination of Mohammed ash-Sheikh in 1558, but were stopped by his son Abdallah al-Ghalib at the Battle of Wadi al-Laban north of Fez.
 After the death of Abdallah al-Ghalib a new power struggle emerged.
 Abd al-Malik, Abdallah's brother, captured Fez with Ottoman support and ousted his nephew Abu Abdullah from the throne.
-The latter fled to Portugal where he asked king Sebastian of Portugal for help to regain his throne, while Abd al-Malik accepted Ottoman suzerainty.
-This led to the Battle of Wadi al-Makhazin (also known as Battle of the Three Kings) in which Abd al-Malik's army defeated the invading Portuguese army, ensuring Moroccan independence.
+This led to the Battle of Wadi al-Makhazin (also known as Battle of the Three Kings) in which Abd al-Malik's army defeated an invading Portuguese army, ensuring Moroccan independence.
 Abd al-Malik was killed during the battle and was succeeded by Ahmad al-Mansur (r.
 1578–1603).

-The Saadians, who used Marrakesh again as their capital, did not lavish much attention on Fez, with the exception of the ornate ablutions pavilions added to the Qarawiyyin Mosque's courtyard during their time.
-Perhaps as a result of persistent tensions with the city's inhabitants, the Saadians built a number of new forts and bastions around the city which appear to have been aimed at keeping control over the local population.
+The Saadis, who used Marrakesh again as their capital, did not lavish much attention on Fez, with the exception of the ornate ablutions pavilions added to the Qarawiyyin Mosque's courtyard during their time.
+Perhaps as a result of persistent tensions with the city's inhabitants, the Saadis built a number of new forts and bastions around the city which appear to have been aimed at keeping control over the local population.

-After the long reign of Ahmad al-Mansur, the Saadian state fell into civil war between his sons and potential successors.
+After the long reign of Ahmad al-Mansur, the Saadi state fell into civil war between his sons and potential successors.
 Fez became a rival seat of power for a number of brothers vying against other family members ruling from Marrakesh.
 Both cities changed hands multiple times until the internecine conflict finally ended in 1627.
-Despite the reunification of the realm after 1627, the Saadians were in full decline and Fez had already suffered considerably from the repeated conquests and reconquests during the conflict.
-In 1641, Muhammad al-Haj of the Sanhaja Amazigh Dilā' Sufi order occupied Fes.
+Despite the reunification of the realm after 1627, the Saadis were in full decline and Fez had already suffered considerably from the repeated conquests and reconquests during the conflict.
+In 1641, Muhammad al-Haj of the Sanhaja Dilā' Sufi order occupied Fez.
 The time was particularly difficult for Fessi Jews.